SEO agency in Germany with expertise in keyword research

 - Generic keywords generate high levels of traffic.

-- Ideally, generic keywords will satisfy the intentions of the customer, or at least lead them to the specific product they are looking for.
+- In the ideal case, generic keywords are able to satisfy the intentions of the customer, or at least lead them closer to the product they are looking for.

 - Generic keywords can allow you to establish initial contact with the customer.